Review of DOE's Site Characterization Process

-In December 1997, the DOE began excavation of a smaller exploratory tunnel (5.5 meters/18 feet) across the main tunnel.
-This smaller tunnel is known as the "east-west" or "cross" drift and runs almost perpendicular to the North Ramp.
+In December 1997, DOE began excavatinga smaller exploratory tunnel (5.5 meters/18 feet) across the main tunnel.
+This smaller tunnel is known as the "east-west" or "cross" drift, and runs almost perpendicular to the North Ramp.
 The "cross" drift begins to the west of the Bow Ridge Fault and crosses over and above the north-south main tunnel.
-It is about 2600 meters (1.6 miles) long and ends near the Solitario Canyon Fault.
-The "cross" drift will also contain instrumentation for scientific tests and should provide additional data on the sub-surface geology of Yucca Mountain to the west of the main tunnel.
-The layout of both the Exploratory Studies Facility and the Cross Drift can be viewed.
+It is about 2,600 meters (1.6 miles) long and ends near the Solitario Canyon Fault.
+The "cross" drift will also contain instrumentation for scientific tests, and should provide additional data on the sub-surface geology of Yucca Mountain to the west of the main tunnel.